-Accidents happen, however journey management systems are set in place to safeguard the organisation from non-compliance but most importantly to be seen as developing a culture where the safety and wellbeing of their employees is paramount.
-After all, managers want to have peace of mind that their travelling workforce is safe.
+Accidents happen and unforeseen incidents occur.
+Journey Management systems are in place to safeguard the organisation from non-compliance but most importantly to be developing a culture where the safety and wellbeing of their employees is paramount.